Katherine MacGregor: Personal life and death

 She was married to actor Bert Remsen from 1949 to 1950 and to actor, director, and teacher Edward G. Kaye-Martin, 14 years her junior, from August 1969 to October 1970.
 She had no children.

 While recovering from alcoholism, MacGregor converted to Hinduism.
-She was unable to appear in the series finale of Little House on the Prairie, because she was on a pilgrimage to India at the time of the episode's filming.
+She was unable to appear in the series finale of Little House on the Prairie, because she was on a pilgrimage to India at the time of the episodes' filming.

-MacGregor died on November 13, 2018, at the age of 93, at the Motion Picture & Television Country House and Hospital in the Woodland Hills neighborhood of Los Angeles.
-No cause was given.
+MacGregor died on November 13, 2018 at the Motion Picture & Television Country House and Hospital in Woodland Hills, Los Angeles at the age of 93.